Anne Blunt, 15th Baroness Wentworth: Legacy

 Under Judith, her management and breeding decisions improved upon the "desert conditions" theories of Wilfrid.
 Her addition of non-desertbred Arabian stock, such as the Polish-bred Arabian stallion Skowronek, created controversy, but the stud survived and prospered for almost fifty years until 1971, when the property itself was bisected by a motorway.
-Judith sold Crabbet horses all over the world, including to the United States, Australia, Spain and Russia.
+Judith sold Crabbet horses all over the world, including to Dora Maclean in Australia and others in the United States, Spain and Russia.
 She sold some horses bred from the Blunt lines back to Egypt, where they have a legacy today.
-Modern studs known for Crabbet breeding include Al-Marah in America and Fenwick in Australia, which both owe their existence to large-scale importations of horses bred at Crabbet.
+Modern studs known for Crabbet breeding include Al-Marah in America and "Fenwick" in Australia, which can both trace their bloodlines to large-scale importations of horses bred at Crabbet.

 Today, due to the worldwide dispersal of Crabbet stock over its near-century of existence, most modern Arabian horses contain lines to Crabbet breeding, regardless of their nation of birth.
 Over 90% of all Arabians registered in the United States, for example, contain one or more lines to the Crabbet Park Stud.
 Some "Crabbet" breeders consider themselves preservationists, maintaining a small pool of pure or high-percentage Crabbet horses, while others use these lines as an outcross on other strains.
 In either situation, Crabbet-bred Arabian horses have a reputation for athleticism and classic type, good temperament, performance ability and soundness.

 The Lady Blunt Stradivarius is now considered one of the best-preserved Stradivarius violins in the world.
 It was sold at auction in Japan in 2011 for a world record high of £9.8 million (US$15.9 million).
 It was previously sold for £84,500 (US$200,000), also a record at the time, in 1971.